 Workforce, Organisation and Wellbeing (WOW) research theme

-The healthcare workforce is vast in number and reach and is a significant percentage of healthcare expenditure.
+The healthcare workforce is large in number and reach and accounts for a significant percentage of healthcare expenditure.
 It is vital that best evidence is generated and used in the optimal organisation and delivery of healthcare which is fundamental to high quality patient care delivery in the NHS, private healthcare and third sector organisations.

-This strand of work investigates policy and practice related to the healthcare workforce, in order to develop and evaluate workforce and educational tools/ interventions to improve care delivery for patients.
+We investigate policy, practice and education related to the healthcare workforce.
+We also develop and evaluate workforce and educational tools and interventions to improve care delivery for patients.
 Research and scholarship in healthcare workforce, organisation and wellbeing underpins clinician, manager and support staff’s decision making and supports students and staff to care well.

 - Workforce staffing and policy implementation

 - Systems that support staff to raise concerns and speak up

 - The impact of the built environment on care delivery and patient experience

-- Realist evaluation
+- Realist evaluation and synthesis

 - Quantitative, qualitative and mixed methods designs

-- User-led co-design
+- User-led co-design of interventions

 - Organisational case studies